gomorpheus/morpheus-docs/release_notes/compatibility.rst

 |morpheus| Application OS
 =========================

-The Morpheus Applications can be installed on the following Operating System versions:
+The Morpheus Application can be installed on the following Operating System versions:

 +--------+--------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | OS     | Version(s)   | Notes                                                                                                                                                                                             |